Geometric interactions between bricks and $\tau$-rigidity: Minimal brick-infinite algebras

-Obviously, if $(T_i)_{i \ge 1}$ is an infinite sequence of non-isomorphic $\tau$-rigid modules of projective dimension one, then the denominators in the above expression is unbounded.
+Obviously, if $(T_i)_{i \ge 1}$ is an infinite sequence of non-isomorphic $\tau$-rigid modules of projective dimension one, then the denominators in the above expression is unbounded for this family.
 If the numerators ${\rm dim}_k \End(T_i)$ stay small compared to the denominators, then the sequence $(\overline{g}_{T_i})$ converges to zero.
 This motivates the following.